peterjgordon/java-bank/README.md

 2. As a user, I want to be able to access my account using my account number so that I can see my account balance.
 	* Returning name, balance, account number
 	* New menu option to view balance

+## Loading the database

+Create the database by executing the 'create.sql' file.